thegridelectric/gridworks-protocol/docs/types/channel-readings.rst

     - Description: Data Channel.
 The Data Channel that this batch of timestamped values is about.

 **ValueList**:
     - Description: List of Values.
-The values of the readings.
+Refer to the associated DataChannel to understand the meaning of the these readings.

 **ScadaReadTimeUnixMsList**:
     - Description: List of Read Times.
 The times that the MultipurposeSensor took the readings, in unix milliseconds